sourcegraph/about/handbook/engineering/hiring/software-engineer-frontend.md

 ## Interview process

 1. You [apply here](https://jobs.lever.co/sourcegraph/b2f9a8b0-cc06-4629-81a0-0f2fa64271c7/apply).
+1. We screen your application for suitability for the role by looking at:
+   1. Your past work experience.
+In the absence of professional work experience we would look at any open-source projects you have created or contribute to.
+   1. Whether you have the necessary technical skills that we require.
+   1. The answers you provide to the application questions
 1. We set up a 30-minute call to learn more about what you are looking for, tell you about Sourcegraph, and answer any questions that you have.
-1. You complete a 3-hour [exercise project](software-engineer-coding-exercise.md#frontend-coding-exercise) that we designed to test the technical qualifications listed above.
+1. You complete a 3-hour [coding excercise](software-engineer-coding-exercise.md#frontend-coding-exercise) that we designed to test the technical qualifications and responsibilities of the role as [listed above](#your-responsibilities).
+   1. _Note: while we do not disqualify candidates who do not have React and TypeScript experience from taking the excercise, you will be required to use these for the excercise._
-1. We review your submission and schedule a **1 hour follow-up call** to discuss it.
+1. We review your submission and schedule a **1 hour follow-up call** with an engineer and designer to discuss it.
+   1. _Note: at this point, based on the evaluation of the coding excercise assessment, we might choose to allocate you to a different team than you might have indicated a preference for during your application if we believe your skills would be more suitable in it._
+1. We set up a 1-hour interview with the **Hiring Manager** who will tell you more about the role in the team.
+They will ask you about your past work and accomplishments and assess your sutiability for the role.
-1. We schedule additional interviews across multiple days.
+1. If, after the coding excercise evaluation and hiring manager interviews, we believe you to be a suitable candidate for the role, we schedule the following additional interviews across multiple days:
    - 1h **Technical experience:** We ask you about your past work and accomplishments in depth, how you worked with others, decisions you made, and what you'd do differently today.
    - 1h **Team collaboration:** We ask you about how you work and communicate in a team setting, and how you handle tricky situations.
    - 30m **VP Engineering**